Why your team will — and won't — win the 2024 World Series

 5. Atlanta Braves

-Why they'll be 2024 World Series champions: Chris Sale, set to win his first career Cy Young, is as lethal a weapon as it gets in the playoffs.
-The 1-2 punch of Sale and Max Fried, plus righty Reynaldo Lopez and the emergence of Spencer Schwellenbach, makes Atlanta scary in a three or five-game series.
+Why they'll be 2024 World Series champions: Chris Sale, set to win his first career Cy Young, is as lethal a weapon as it gets in the playoffs (so long as he's eventually available for them).
+The 1-2 punch of Sale and Max Fried, plus righty Reynaldo Lopez and the emergence of Spencer Schwellenbach, makes Atlanta scary in a short or long series.
 Pitching wins in October, and Atlanta's arms have the best ERA in the majors — yes, topping even Seattle's pitching staff.
 No team has come close to matching the staff's total strikeouts, the bullpen is strong and the entire unit is capable of carrying the Braves to their second championship since 2021.
-Plus, it seems like Atlanta excels when its expectations are low – à la ‘21 without Ronald Acuña Jr. It's not like things went well when they flashed the best regular-season record in baseball last year, only to collapse against their rival Phillies in the NLDS.
-Perhaps, coming out of the wild-card side of the postseason bracket will be more ideal.
+Plus, it seems like Atlanta excels when its expectations are low – à la ‘21 without Ronald Acuña Jr. It's not like things went well when they flashed the best regular-season record in baseball last year, only to collapse against their rival Phillies in the NLDS for a second consecutive season.
+Perhaps, coming out of the wild-card side of the postseason bracket will be better this time around.

 Why they won't: Then again, maybe this just isn't their year.
-As much credit as the Braves should receive for making it this far without their stars, this is exactly the time of year when it's hard to ignore the onslaught of injuries to Acuña, Austin Riley, Spencer Strider, and even A.J.
+As much credit as the Braves should receive for making it this far without their stars, this is exactly the time of year when it's hard to ignore the onslaught of injuries to Acuña, Austin Riley, Spencer Strider and even A.J.
 Minter.
-The Braves don't have as much depth as they're used to relying on in the playoffs, and that could come back to hurt them.
-Their offense is another typical area of reliability that has underwhelmed this year.
-In terms of wRC+, Marcell Ozuna is the only hitter in the Braves lineup to appear among the top 45 hitters in the majors this season.
-Atlanta's on-base percentage is just league average this year, and that could be especially concerning in the postseason against the top pitchers in the game. — Deesha Thosar
+The Braves don't have as much depth as they're accustomed to, and now will be without Sale for at least the wild-card round.
+Atlanta's offense has also underwhelmed all year.
+In terms of wRC+, Marcell Ozuna is the only Brave to appear among the top 45 hitters in the majors this season.
+The club's on-base percentage is just league average this year, which is especially concerning for the postseason against the top pitchers in the game. — Deesha Thosar

 6. New York Mets